-We are currently in the midst of a self-imposed spending freeze, and to curb my desire to shop/decorate, I’ve been window shopping online instead.
-Obviously, I found a lot of pretty things, so I’m rounding up a whole host of them to piggy back off my 2017 interior design trends round up post.
-Starting with green, green, glorious green.
+I am currently in the midst of a self-imposed spending freeze, and to curb my desire to shop/decorate, I’ve been window shopping online instead.
+I found a lot of pretty things, so I’m rounding up a whole host of them to piggy back off my 2017 interior design trends round up post.
+Starting with green, glorious green.

 I labelled this trend in home decor “Botany” in my last post, but although palm prints can look amazing (like in Whistler Leather’s showroom, above, and the Riviera Hotel in Palm Springs, below), my personal favourite aspect of the trend is the colour green itself.